-It is the Trust's intention at this stage to exist for a period of 7 years, or until funds are diminished.
+- To promote and advance the arts for the benefit of the public by the creation of new works of high quality art including but not limited to visual arts, performing arts and arts using digital technologies - To advance education in the arts and freely disseminate ideas advancing high quality art practicelt is the Trust's intention at this stage to exist for a period of seven years, or until funds are diminished.
 The Trust is built around a set of core values that all Trustees agree to.
-We provide funds for artists who are looking to achieve our core aims:

-- Maintaining a radical voice, focusing on content and process, rather than 'outputs', 'outcomes' and 'impact'. - \downarrow Changing the dominant social, environmental, economic and political narrative. - Exploring methods of genuine participation without compromising the autonomy or integrity of the artist. - \downarrow Intending to 'make a difference' a positive contribution to society, the environment and culture. - 4 Promoting sustainable living, rather than sustainable development, that is financially viable. - Listening, responding and reflecting.
+We provide funds for artists who are looking to achieve our core aims: - Maintaining a radical voice, focusing on content and process, rather than 'outputs', 'outcomes' and 'impact'. - Changing the dominant social, environmental, economic and political narrative. - Exploring methods of genuine participation without compromising the autonomy or integrity of the artist. - Intending to 'make a difference' a positive contribution to society, the environment and culture. - Fromoting sustainable living, rather than sustainable development, that is financially viable. - Listening, responding and reflecting.